API References

 Details

-• Each vertex represents either a population ('pop'), a normalization synapse ('norm'), or a stimulus pre-target ('pre').
+• Each vertex represents either a population ('pop'), a normalization synapse ('meta'), or a stimulus pre-target ('pre').
 Its metadata includes:

-• name: Actual name of the population, 'norm' for a SynapseNormalization, or the pre-target's name for a stimulus.
+• name: Actual name of the population, 'meta' for a SynapseNormalization, or the pre-target's name for a stimulus.

 • id: Identifier of the population, SynapseNormalization, or stimulus.